shunyaos/shunyainterfaces/docs/docs/get-started/01-installation.md

 The board should boot up to Shunya OS.

 #### Login
-Login with:
+Login with these credentials:

-Username : shunya
+- Username : shunya
-Password : shunya
+- Password : shunya